omniti-labs/omnios-build-perl/README.md

  Guide](http://hub.opensolaris.org/bin/download/Project+pkg/files/ipsdevguide.pdf),
  particularly Chapter 3, which will explain the terminology.

 We currently (Aug 2012) build packages for both perl 5.14 and 5.16 .
 Please make sure that you publish packages for both versions when building a new dist.

+These packages are also tied to the OmniOS release on which they were built.
+Please ensure that you use the same version to create the packages as you expect to run them on.

 ## How This Repository is Structured